opengsn/docs/faq/general.md

 deposit a balance.
 That way relay servers don't have to trust the paymaster contracts they serve and vice versa.

-The balance deposited by `Paymasters` is used to refund relayers for the cost of relaying transactions plus an extra incentivization fee.
+The balance deposited by `Paymasters` is used to refund relays for the cost of relaying transactions plus an extra incentivization fee.

 Relay providers are required to put a stake into the `RelayHub` to ensure good behavior.
-In the event a relayer behaves badly (for example attempting to reuse a nonce) their stake can be slashed and collected by other relayers by proving on-chain the relayers bad behavior.
+In the event a relays behaves badly (for example attempting to reuse a nonce) their stake can be slashed and collected by other relays by proving on-chain the relay's bad behavior.
 This system of checks and balances is one of the features that keep the GSN safe and ensures that some forms of attacks against the network do not scale.